grame-cncm/faust/compiler/generator/template/README.md

 - the `produceClass` method wich is responsible to generate the entire piece of code
 - the `produceInternal` method possibly used for sub containers
 - the `produceMetadata` method to generate the global metadata
+- the waveforms are inlined in the DSP structure (see `TemplateInitFieldsVisitor`usage in the `TemplateCodeContainer::produceClass` method, in the `// Fields` section

 The `TemplateScalarCodeContainer` class implements the `compute` method to generate the specific version of DSP computation in *-scalar* mode.
 The `TemplateVectorCodeContainer` class implements the `compute` method to generate the specific version of DSP computation in *-vec* mode.